WORLD SPAY DAY

 WORLD SPAY DAY HISTORY

-Doris Day Animal League founded Spay Day USA in 1994 as a day to bring attention to the pet overpopulation problem in the United States and also to encourage animal population control by neutering pets.
+Doris Day Animal League founded Spay Day USA in 1994 to bring attention to the pet overpopulation problem in the United States and encourage animal population control by neutering pets.
 The movement later spread globally and is now known as World Spay Day.

 22 February 2022